-Alex covered her fourth Olympics for NBC in 2014 from Sochi, Russia.
-As NBC’s Cross Country Skiing and Biathlon reporter she documented Olympic history interviewing Norwegian biathlete, Ole Einar Bjorndalen, just after he crossed the finish line and became the most decorated winter Olympic athlete in history.
+In 2014 from Sochi, Russia, she served as NBC’s Cross Country Skiing and Biathlon reporter documenting Olympic history by interviewing Norwegian biathlete Ole Einar Bjorndalen just after he crossed the finish line and became the most decorated Winter Olympic athlete in history.
 She has been part of documenting a number of important milestones for the most decorated Olympian of all time, Michael Phelps.
-Most recently, Alex was on deck interviewing Phelps at the Pan Pacific Championships in Australia when the swimmer cemented his comeback from retirement.
+Alex was on deck interviewing Phelps at the Pan Pacific Championships in Australia when the swimmer cemented his comeback from retirement.

-At the London games, Alex was the deck reporter for diving and she served as a sports desk reporter in 2010 at the Winter Olympics from Vancouver.
-In August of 2008, Alex was one of NBC’s hosts during its unprecedented coverage of the Beijing Olympics, where she anchored six hours of Olympic coverage nightly.
+At the London games, Alex was the deck reporter for diving, and she served as a sports desk reporter in 2010 at the Winter Olympics from Vancouver and in 2016 at the Summer Olympics from Rio.
+In August of 2008, Alex was one of NBC’s hosts during its unprecedented coverage of the Beijing Olympics, where she anchored six hours of overnight Olympic coverage daily.